Miami Medical Malpractice Attorneys

 Medical malpractice is committed far too frequently in Miami, Florida and throughout the U.S. “The equivalent of 390 jumbo jets full of people are dying each year due to likely preventable, in-hospital errors, making this one of the leading killers in the U.S,” observed HealthGrades’s vice president of medical affairs, Samantha Collier.
 HealthGrades, a leading healthcare quality company, estimated that 195,000 people died due to potentially preventable errors related to their healthcare in each of the years 2000, 2001 and 2002.
 The Institute of Medicine had previously estimated (and apparently underestimated) that 98,000 people die, and thousands more are injured, in this Country each year due to malpractice.

-At Boyers Law, our medical malpractice lawyers in Miami, FL believe that negligent doctors, nurses and other health care providers should be held accountable for the lifetime harm that they inflict on their patients and their families.
-Over the years, our medical malpractice lawyers in Miami have litigated a wide variety of negligence cases involving doctors, nurses and hospitals and have achieved millions of dollars of compensation for the seriously injured patients and their families who we have proudly represented in these cases.
+At Boyers Law, our Miami medical malpractice attorneys believe that negligent doctors, nurses and other health care providers should be held accountable for the lifetime harm that they inflict on their patients and their families.
+Over the years, our Miami medical malpractice attorneys have litigated a wide variety of negligence cases involving doctors, nurses and hospitals and have achieved millions of dollars of compensation for the seriously injured patients and their families who we have proudly represented in these cases.

 In Florida, it is the failure of a healthcare provider to act in accordance with the accepted standard of proper care in the community.
 In other words, when a doctor, nurse or other healthcare provider is negligent and fails to act as would a reasonably prudent medical provider of the same specialty and causes a patient to suffer serious injury or wrongful death, the doctor, nurse or hospital may be held responsible for inflicting harm on his or her patients.